Supporting Employment-Based Immigration Visas

 - TN (Canada-United States-Mexico Agreement (formerly NAFTA)

-Permanent Work Visas
+The Granting Of Permanent Work Visas

 Permanent resident status (also known as LPR status or a green card) can be obtained through employment.
 There are five preference categories.
 Some applications can be submitted by the individual and others require an employer.